 I was soooo full near the end of the meal, pampered with some of my favorite food.
 But I always tell Jacky, I have another stomach for dessert, so there’s ALWAYS room for dessert. hehehe~

 Then came the heavenly creme brulee.
 So creamy smooth and divine.
 Just love how the elegantly sweet aroma lingers in your mouth.
 What not to love about you (with that perfectly caramelized top)? 😉

 Do you still remember the first time you’ve had a creme brulee?

-Make this easy creme brulee to pamper your loved ones with just 15 mins prep!
+Make this easy creme brulee to pamper your loved ones!